 TJ Miller is a father of three who spent 22 years fighting an incurable liver disease before a family friend became his living liver donor.
-He was expected to cover out-of-pocket medical costs of up to $5,000 per month, including the need for a full-time caregiver after his transplant.
+He was expected to cover out-of-pocket medical expenses of up to $5,000 per month, including the cost of a full-time caregiver after his transplant.

 MOST COMMON LIVER TRANSPLANT EXPENSES